madeofpendletonwool/PinePods/README.md

       PROXY_PROTOCOL: https
       REVERSE_PROXY: "True"
 ```
-Note: With reverse proxies you create a second proxy host.
+*Note*: With reverse proxies you create a second proxy host.
 So for example my Pinepods instance itself runs at port 8034 at pinpods.online so my reverse proxy reflects that and I have a dns record for the domain created for pinepods.online to point to my public ip.
 In addition, my proxy is ran at port 8033 over domain proxy.pinepods.online.
 I created a seperate dns record for this pointed to my public ip.

-Also Note: If you run pinepods over reverse proxy to secure it you **must** run the proxy server over reverse proxy as well to prevent mixed content in the browser
+*Also Note*: If you run pinepods over reverse proxy to secure it you **must** run the proxy server over reverse proxy as well to prevent mixed content in the browser

 Direct to ip, insecure, and no reverse proxy
 ```